neroxps/l2tp-watchdog/README.md

 2. Use the Control page to start/stop the service
 3. Monitor the status on the Status page
 4. View logs on the Log page

+## GitHub Actions

+This repository includes GitHub Actions workflows to automatically build and release the package:

+- **Build OpenWrt Package**: Automatically builds the package for multiple architectures when pushing to main branch or creating tags.

+### Creating a Release

+To create a new release:

+1. Create a new tag: `git tag v1.0.0`
+2. Push the tag: `git push origin v1.0.0`
+3. The GitHub Actions workflow will automatically build the package and create a release with the IPK files attached.

 ## License